dwheelerau/easily-triggered/README.md

 process ~15,000 camera trap images through Megadetector.

-The pipeline includes scripts that use the MD data to partition the camera trap images based on specific classes: animal, empty.
+The pipeline includes scripts that use the MD data to partition the camera trap images based on specific classes: animal, empty, vechile, person.
 A CSV file is also created that contains a summary of the detection results.
 The original directory structure and filenames are retained.
 So:
 ```